September Gardening Tips and To-Dos for the Pacific Northwest

 Gather the Last Summer Bounties

-Whether you prefer drying herbs in a cool, dark place or freezing them in ice cubes or freezer bags, preserving these herbs allows you to enjoy their flavors even after the growing season ends.
+Whether you prefer drying herbs in a cool, dark place or freezing them in ice cubes or freezer bags, preserving them allows you to enjoy their flavors even after the growing season ends.

 • basil